 Please send your questions and comments to firstname.lastname@example.org.

-Is the app working poorly on your Android device (before or after the update to Version 2.x)?
+Is the app working poorly on your Android device (before or after the update to Version 3.0)?
 Does it stop suddenly?
 If so, please send an email and let us know the make and model (and version of Android if you can – look for it in the device Settings, About [phone]).
+It was, frankly, very difficult to get everything working again after upgrading to the modern look & feel of Android’s “Material Design”; so there may be more hiccups than usual.
+While Timer4TM v3.0 doesn’t work on Android version 5.0 or earlier, we hope to support tablets better and to offer new features as requested by our loyal users.

 By the way, if you Delete every timer on the list, the app will recreate the original timer list.